rust-lang/cargo/src/doc/src/reference/registries.md

 using the [`cargo login`] command, or by passing the token on the command-line.

+Responses use the 200 response code for success.
+Errors should use an appropriate response code, such as 404.
+Failure
-Responses should use the 200 or 404 response code as appropriate.
-Failure responses should have a JSON object with the following structure:
+responses should have a JSON object with the following structure:

 ```javascript